 Travel in the 21st century has become more of a trend than an activity of curiosity or desire.
 There is no problem with that.
 Seeing the world is never a bad thing.
-However, the effects of travelling out of pressure are often very different from those from passion.
+However, the effects of travelling out of pressure are often very different from those of passion.
 The line between the two is getting thinner and blurrier, but it is there nonetheless.
 So is travel your passion or pressure?
 Find out below.

 Do you like to travel in general?
 The long drives?
 The random car breakdowns?
 The hustle of last-minute accommodation changes?
-Do you immerse yourself into different places and cultures?
+Do you immerse yourself in different places and cultures?
 If the answer is no to all counts, then perhaps you do not travel out of passion.
 Of course, this is not a definitive test, but it does carry a lot of water.
 Travel is not only about moving from one point to another, and then another.
 It entails all the details in between—the frustrations and joys.
 If you find yourself travelling only for the fun parts, then it might not be out of passion.

 To honestly know whether you travel out of pressure or passion, look at your travel plans.
 Does travelling feature in most of your plans, or is it something you do when you have no other options?
 Truth be told travellers often fit their schedules around their travel plans and not the other way round.
 That does not mean you have to travel every weekend to prove you are a passionate traveller.
 Frequency does not always mean appreciation.
 You know you keep fixing it in your calendar, even when you are not sure of it happening.
 Sometimes passion alone is enough grounds to foster probabilities.